About Me

 How do we fully consider the stellar environment in which planets exist, and not shy away from the complexity and interdisciplinary nature of the answer?

 How can we squeeze as much science as possible out of our datasets?
-How can we use machine learning processes to the fullest in astronomy?

 How can we most efficiently model all the complexities in substellar atmospheres?